Fdawgs/yh-community-contacts-api/README.md

 If you are unable to deploy this into production using Docker, it is recommended that you use a process manager such as [PM2](https://pm2.keymetrics.io/).

 1. Run `npm install --ignore-scripts --production` to install dependencies
+2. Run `npm run db:migrate` to create supporting database, schemas, and tables
-2. Run `npm install -g pm2` to install pm2 globally
+3. Run `npm install -g pm2` to install pm2 globally
-3. Launch application with `pm2 start .pm2.config.js`
+4. Launch application with `pm2 start .pm2.config.js`
-4. Check the application has been deployed using `pm2 list` or `pm2 monit`
+5. Check the application has been deployed using `pm2 list` or `pm2 monit`

 #### To Install as a Windows Service: